stefs92/Bengali-AI/Midway_Blog_Post.md

 <img width="400" alt="high_level_picture" src="https://user-images.githubusercontent.com/31740043/76132939-82821700-5fe3-11ea-90cb-9e39500aff20.PNG">
 </p>

+Here, the x-axis corresponds to the number of epochs trained, the orange plot is the training and blue plot validation accuracy.

 For our second approach, we tried to regularize the neural net using SpatialDropouts, a technique that drops 2D Feature maps.
 Between convolution layers, we added the following,

 ```